Updated with the most recent information March 2020

-Luella Bates was the pioneer who first showed the world what women could do behind the wheel.
-During WWII, women had to step into traditionally male jobs to fill the vacancies left by the war.
-Luella was such an excellent truck driver that she stayed on after the war ended, often outperforming her male counterparts.
+Luella Bates (1897-1985) was the pioneer who first showed the world what women could do behind the wheel.
+During WWII, she stepped into a traditionally male job to fill the vacancies left by the war.
+Luella was such an excellent truck driver that she stayed on after the war ended, outperforming her male counterparts.

-Next came Lillie Drennan.
-With her 10-gallon hat and loaded revolver, she was quite an intimidating figure.
+Next came Lillie Drennan (1897-1974), with her 10-gallon hat and loaded revolver, she was quite an intimidating figure.
 She became the first licensed female truck driver, and the first woman to own her own fleet.
 Lillie was also a staunch advocate for gender and racial equality.
 She personally hired and trained her diverse and exceptionally safe workforce.